-Bantry Market is controlled and regulated by Cork County Council.
+Bantry Market is regulated and operated by Cork County Council.
 Through the market manager, they are responsible for the set up and operation of the market and allocation of trading spaces around the square and car park.
 They also administer the issue and renewal of trading licences for those that wish to trade.

 Casual Trading Licence for Bantry Market